synacktiv/bip/doc/base/type.rst

 :func:`BipType.GetBipType` and the class method for determining the correct class is :meth:`BipType.is_handling_type`.

+.. warning:: **Modifying types**

+    Modifying types can have unexpected side effects.
+In particular the object recuperated through the API (Bip or IDAPython) may not be the one currently used.
+For avoiding those problems types are copied before setting them in most case by the Bip API.
+However recuperating a type while it is changed by another script or the IDA GUI will still make manipulation invalid.

 Here is a quick descriptions of the different types implemented in Bip:

 ======================= =======================================================================================================================================